westwardfishdme/COMP170-study-repository/readme.md

 "Damn, I can literally write an actual guide for the whole class if I really wanted to..."

-and so I did, it's the one you're reading it now ;)
+and so I did, it's the one you're reading right now ;)

 Most information will be passed along in this single readme, but I might change that.
 This repository is going to be less complicated than the textbook, and not depending on the severity more or less in depth,